gbraad-docs/knowledge-base/technology/ceph.md

 ### Standard build using cmake
-The following script performs a basic build using `cmake` on CentOS 7.
+The following script performs a basic build using `cmake` on CentOS 7 (Cloud image).

 ```
 # prepare